How to Make it Fit: Writing a 5 Minute Investor Pitch (Quick Tips) Summary

 You’re just opening the door with this 5-minute pitch.

-We hope you’ve enjoyed our take on how to fit it all in a 5 minute Pitch.
+We hope you’ve enjoyed our take on how to fit it all in a 5 minute investor pitch.
 I know this is something many of you are dealing with, and I hope that this article gives you the basic outline of what you need to do to succeed.

 If any of you have any ideas on how to fit it in 5 minutes or less, or the challenges you face with doing this we would love to hear about it in the comments below.
 If you have any ideas for the upcoming pitch hack we have a link as well.
 We love to see your ideas and you might see them covered in an upcoming blog or video post.